 The Grand List is broken down into two (2) categories – eligible Artists and eligible Builders who will be considered each year for induction into the Hall of Fame.

 Members of the CCMA are invited throughout the year to suggest an individual or group in the category of Artist and/or Builder for possible induction into the Hall of Fame.
-The member must complete the Consideration Form, which can be found here, or by contacting Kayla Gumb at the CCMA at 416-947-1331 ext.
-213 or at firstname.lastname@example.org.
+The member must complete the Consideration Form, which can be found here, or by contacting Julia Lennox at 416-947-1331 ext.
+218 or [email protected].

-In December, the Management Committee is presented with all of the completed Consideration Forms submitted.
-This committee carefully reviews, validates and ensures that each Artist and Builder brought forward for consideration qualifies for addition to the Grand List based on the current criteria (see pages 4-5).
+In March, the Management Committee is presented with all of the completed Consideration Forms submitted.
+This committee carefully reviews, validates, and ensures that each Artist and Builder brought forward for consideration qualifies for addition to the Grand List based on the current criteria.